HiKapok/Xception_Tensorflow/README.md

 **This code and the pre-trained weights only can be used for research purposes.**

 The canonical input image size for this Xception is 299x299, and the input preprocessing function is the same as Inception V3.
-According to the doc in Keras, this model gets to a top-1 validation accuracy of 0.790 and a top-5 validation accuracy of 0.945 On ImageNet.
+According to the doc in Keras, this model gets to a top-1 validation accuracy of 0.790 and a top-5 validation accuracy of 0.945 on ImageNet.

-The code is tested in Tensorflow 1.5, Python 3.5, Ubuntu 16.04.
+The code is tested under Tensorflow 1.5, Python 3.5, Ubuntu 16.04.

 If you need test this code by yourself, just follow the code snippets at the bottom of [Xception.py](https://github.com/HiKapok/Xception_Tensorflow/blob/master/Xception.py), and put the pre-trained weights under the 'model' folder.

-Other scaffolding need to be build for training from scratch.
+Other scaffold need to be build for training from scratch.
+You can refer to [resnet/imagenet_main](https://github.com/tensorflow/models/blob/22ded0410d5bed85a88329e852cd20882593652b/official/resnet/imagenet_main.py#L189) for adding weight decay to the loss manually.
 ##  ##
 The MIT License